Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

-- Calendar page
-  - Styling
-    - [] Row headers
-    - [] Lesson buttons
-  - [] Add the key popover
-    - Try popover API
-  - [] Create a shared org nav
-    - [] Add the org nav to other places it could be used
-  - [] Add a way for the calendar buttons to go straight to the requested level
 - Notifications
   - From listening to podcasts these can often be different types with STI, if we even need that much complexity
   - I think I want to just store them as JSONB on the User record, delete them once seen if they exceed a certain number